Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: The PHP source code contains a fallback condition that grants authorization if the g-recaptcha-response parameter exactly matches hidd3n_valu3 and the HTTP User-Agent header matches reCAPTCHA.
 By using browser developer tools to manually spoof the header and inject the required form data, an attacker can trivially bypass the intended CAPTCHA enforcement without needing an external proxy.

+Explanation of why the Medium level payload failed: The Medium payload manually injected the missing boolean parameter.
+The High level shifts the verification logic, requiring a specific User-Agent header and an exact expected string from the Google reCAPTCHA API (g-recaptcha-response).

 ## 7. SQL Injection